monster-js/monster-js/docs/main-concept/lifecycle-hooks.md

 Monster JS lifecycle hooks allow you to tap into various stages of a component's lifecycle:

 * `connected`: Triggered when the component is connected to the DOM.
+* `afterViewInit`: Triggered after the view has been fully initialized and change detection has run.
 * `disconnected`: Triggered when the component is disconnected from the DOM.
 * `adopted`: Triggered when the component is moved to a different document.
 * `attributeChanged`: Triggered whenever an observed attribute on the component changes.